Our Lady Queen of Heaven Modern Foreign Languages Curriculum

 At Our Lady Queen of Heaven, we believe that primary school is about providing the best possible start in life for children.
 Language skills and an awareness and understanding of other cultures broaden a person’s outlook and increase the opportunities available to them in adult life.
 Language is the vehicle that brings emotional content to our lives, it defines who we are.
 An awareness of other cultures gives us an appreciation of the similarities and differences between people and therefore a deeper appreciation of our communities.

-Introducing children to foreign languages at primary school, encourages an interest and helps to develop a strong foundation in learning language, which they take with them to secondary school.
+Introducing children to foreign languages at primary school encourages an interest and helps to develop a strong foundation in learning language, which they take with them to secondary school.
 Children are more likely to study foreign languages later in life if they have been introduced to them at primary school.
 Young children are well adapted to learning languages whereas this often becomes more difficult in later life.
-The modern foreign language taught in the school from Year 3 to Year 6 is French.
-France is our nearest neighbour and French is spoken in many countries around the world .Whether in the course of work or on holiday, adults are likely to be confronted with occasions when the ability to understand and speak French will be of advantage to them.
+The modern foreign language taught in the school from Year 3 to Year 6 is Spanish.
+Spanish is spoken in many countries around the world .Whether in the course of work or on holiday, adults are likely to be confronted with occasions when the ability to understand and speak Spanish will be of advantage to them.

 Principles of Teaching and learning

 Classes are planned to cover all abilities.
 Each lesson builds on the previous one so that words already learnt are rehearsed regularly and new vocabulary is added to a child’s skill set.
-This then allows them to have short conversations that become longer each week, as they can assess and understand how to continue a conversation in French.
-A collection of reading books in French is available in the library for children.
-Throughout Key Stage 2 French lessons cover, numbers, greetings, emotions, commands, colours, animals, food and much more.
-Year 5 and 6 have a greater emphasis on developing their pronunciation skills and reading and writing in French.
-This is done through a series of fun activities, games and songs.
+This then allows them to have short conversations that become longer each week, as they can assess and understand how to continue a conversation in Spanish.
+Throughout Key Stage 2 Spanish lessons cover, numbers, greetings, emotions, commands, colours, animals, food and much more.
+Year 5 and 6 have a greater emphasis on developing their pronunciation skills and reading and writing.
+This is done through a series of fun activities, games, songs and our subscription to different websites.